Lyliya/TODOLearning/README.md

 # TODOLearning

 This is a series of project to learn Front-end framework (Web and mobile) and back-end architecture (Typescript, Express, TypeORM).
-The goal is to create a Todo app in thoses languages
+The goal is to create a Todo app in those languages

 **Web**
 - ReactJS